 But by describing emissions in terms of their corporate origin — the oil, coal, or natural gas extracted from the Earth — the solutions to climate change and the responsibility for action suddenly seem different.

 From this perspective, the call for action should be directed at companies rather than governments.

-The authors of the study aren’t claiming that government action is unnecessary — far from it — but they’re trying to spur private companies to take decisive steps to change their business models so that emissions can be curbed in the years ahead.
+The authors of the study aren’t claiming that government action is unnecessary — far from it, governments can actually mandate an end to fossil fuel infrastructure — but they’re trying to spur private companies to take decisive steps to change their business models so that emissions can be curbed in the years ahead.

 If these companies begin to invest in renewable energies and abandon planned projects for new fossil fuel infrastructure, then perhaps emissions could be “decoupled” from economic growth, the scientists write.

 In fact, continuing to rely on fossil fuels makes little long-term business sense, according to a 2015 study by Carbon Tracker, which found that companies stand to lose more than $2 trillion in the next decade if they continue pursuing fossil fuel projects because the demands of the Paris climate agreement make those projects implausible.